avitaminoz11/yandex-praktikum-projects/README.md

 Projects done during Data Science course in Yandex.Praktikum.

 ## The main tasks:
-- Structuring and analyzin large amounts of data,
+- Structuring and analyzing large amounts of data
 - Applying machine learning to predict events and detect non-obvious patterns
 - Helping to create and improve products in business, industry and science